Dre Campbell Farm

 Therefore, use it to make a homemade fungicide for black rot.

-The baking soda will create an inhospitable environment for it to continue spreading.
+The baking soda will create an inhospitable environment for the fungi to continue spreading.
 However, you may need to reapply the spray every few days until the infection clears up.

 When used properly and consistently, baking soda sprays work very well at eliminating fungal problems.